Krogoth2787/mids-flatpak/README.md

 You can either use the application link that was added to your menu or the terminal command
     `Flatpak run com.midsreborn.MidsReborn`

-On the first Launch it will open a window setting up the wine prefix, after it closes you will need to run the application again.

-On the second Launch after a few moments for the dotnet6 installer to download, it will launch the installer.
+On the first Launch it will open a window setting up the wine prefix, after a few moments for the dotnet6 installer to download, it will launch the installer.
 After the installer completes Mids will launch.

 Each Launch thereafter will simply launch mids.